eclipse-xfsc/facis-fap-decentralized-catalogue-management/README.md

 ---

-## 16. Troubleshooting
+## 17. Troubleshooting

-### 16.1 "Provider created" but API Key is not saved
+### 17.1 "Provider created" but API Key is not saved

 - Check **Schema Registry → Providers** Key column — red "No key" means the row never had a key.
 If you are sure you typed one, re-import the M1 flow (Hamburger → Import → Replace → Full Deploy) and rebuild the frontend.
 Pre-v29 builds had a silent-insert bug.
 - Verify in Mongo: `db.sr_providers.findOne({ name: "<your provider>" })` should show `apiKey: { ct, iv, tag }`.

-### 16.2 "LLM not configured"
+### 17.2 "LLM not configured"

 - The selected Provider has no key (badge "No key") — edit it, type the key, Save.
 - Or the KMS key changed and decryption fails.
-Check Node-RED Debug sidebar for `genApiMap: provider decrypt failed`.
+Check ORCE Debug sidebar for `genApiMap: provider decrypt failed`.
 Fix by restoring the old `dcm-kms.key` file or re-entering keys.

-### 16.3 "LLM returned non-JSON response"
+### 17.3 "LLM returned non-JSON response"

 - Happens on `generateApiMappingWithAi` if the model ignored the `response_format: json_object` directive.
 Open **Schema Registry → LLM Configs** and set `temperature` <= 0.3.
 Re-run.

-### 16.4 Harvest hangs on "queued"
+### 17.4 Harvest hangs on "queued"

 - No worker is running.
-Check `harvest_runs` row: if `status: queued` for > 1 min, inspect Node-RED Debug for the M3 tab.
+Check `harvest_runs` row: if `status: queued` for > 1 min, inspect ORCE Debug for the M3 tab.
 Full Deploy and retry.

-### 16.5 Permission denied for admin
+### 17.5 Permission denied for admin

 - The `admin` role row is missing in `dcm_roles` or has an empty `permissions[]`.
 Insert:
   ```js